dioxfile/Logic_Clock_Didatic_Tool/README.md

 On Windows, LLCTT does not require manual installation of Python or additional APIs for end users.

-All dependencies are already bundled inside the LLCTT executable package generated with Nuitka standalone mode.
+All dependencies are already bundled inside the LLCTT executable package generated with Nuitka's standalone mode.

 Windows users only need to: